johnnyhsu1106/Trulia.com-scrapying-in-Python/README.md

-# WebScarp_Trulia_property
+# Web Scarping in Python from www.Trulia.com/property/<br>
-This code is to use Python 3.5 to parse the content of property from Trulia.com as the follows and photo of property.
+This code is to use Python 3.5 to parse the content of property from Trulia.com as the follows and photo of property.<br>
-1. Features
+1. Features <br>
-2. Public Record
+2. Public Record <br>
-3. Price History
+3. Price History <br>
-4. Real Estate Trend
+4. Real Estate Trend <br>
 This infomation will be stored as json.
 The code will use the Beautifulsoup Class mainly so before you run the code, you have to install the bs4 library first.
-Please unzip the beautifulsoup4-4.1.0.tar and run the follown command propmt
+Please unzip the beautifulsoup4-4.1.0.tar and run the follown command propmt in Windows or terminal in Mac<br>
+&nbsp; &gt; python setup.py install <br>
-> python setup.py install
+&nbsp; $ python setup.py install <br>

-In command prompt, run the following command propmt
+In command prompt, run the following in command propmt as example <br>

-a. output json file and photo
+a. output json file and photo <br>
-> python webscrap_trulia.py properties.txt -a
+&nbsp; &gt; python webscrap_trulia.py properties.txt -a <br>

-b. output json file only
+b. output json file only <br>
-> python webscrap_trulia.py properties.txt -j
+&nbsp; &gt; python webscrap_trulia.py properties.txt -j <br>

-c. output photo only (format jpg)
+c. output photo only (format jpg) <br>
-> python webscrap_trulia.py properties.txt -p
+&nbsp; &gt; python webscrap_trulia.py properties.txt -p <br>

-Annotation:
+Annotation:<br>

-(1) properties.txt  is a txt file containing links from Trulia and each link is separated by newline character as attached file "properties.txt"
+(1) properties.txt  is a txt file containing links from Trulia and each link is separated by newline character as attached file "properties.txt"<br>

-(2) The filename of photo is the address of each property, each word separated by "-", like 830-E-Copper-St-Tucson-AZ-85719
+(2) The filename of photo is the address of each property, each word separated by "-", like 830-E-Copper-St-Tucson-AZ-85719<br>

-(3) The filename of json is the same as the filename of properties.txt, like properties.json
+(3) The filename of json is the same as the filename of properties.txt, like properties.json <br>

-(4) json format
+(4) json format<br>

 {  link A: